relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR18] RAP - Workflow and Architecture.md

 ## Summary

-Hhopefully now we have overall look of how separated Sync should work.
+Hopefully now we have overall look of how separated Sync should work.
 However there are still some implementation details to figure out and decisions to make:

 - where to store list of jobs? (preferred option: Azure Cosmos DB)
 - how to check job status / cancel the job? (preferred option: Azure Event Grid)